RasaHQ/rasa/docs/core/forms.rst

   will look for an entity called ``entity_name`` to fill a slot ``slot_name`` regardless of user intent if ``intent_name`` is ``None`` else only if the users intent is ``intent_name``.
-If ``role_name`` and/or ``group_name`` are/is provided, the role/group label of the entity also needs to match the given values.
+If ``role_name`` and/or ``group_name`` are provided, the role/group label of the entity also needs to match the given values.
 - ``self.from_intent(intent=intent_name, value=value)``
   will fill slot ``slot_name`` with ``value`` if user intent is ``intent_name``.
   To make a boolean slot, take a look at the definition of ``outdoor_seating``